bernhardAxonIvy/doc/source/designer-guide/how-to/deployment.rst

 For the deploying of a project it is useful to export all files of a project to a zip file.
-This can be done with the export wizard of Axon Ivy Designer.
-Start the export wizard either by using the menu :guilabel:`File` > :guilabel:`Export ...` or by using the context menu :guilabel:`Export ...` in the Ivy Project Tree on a selected project.
+This can be done with the export wizard of
+|ivy-designer|.
+Start the export wizard either by using the menu
+:guilabel:`File` > :guilabel:`Export ...` or by using the context menu
+:guilabel:`Export ...` in the Ivy Project Tree on a selected project.